Dealey Divsion USNSCC

 Physical Readiness

-• Our spring Physical Readiness Test (PRT) will be Monday, 14 April, during our regular drill.
-The back-up date will be the following Monday, TBD April.
+• Our semi-annual Physical Readiness Test (PRT) will be Monday, 29 September, during our regular drill.
+The back-up date will be in October.

 • Be ready!
 Planks have replaced curl-ups.
 Don’t assume that it’s easy; start practicing now.